-- 1,334,917 Ordinary Shares issuable upon the exercise of options to directors, employees and consultants under our 2006 Employee Share Option Plan, or ESOP, outstanding as of December 1, 2021, at a weighted average exercise price of \$1.61, of which 825,144 were vested as of December 1, 2021; and - 2,139 Ordinary Shares issuable upon the exercise of warrants to directors, employees, and consultants outstanding as of December 1, 2021 at a weighted average exercise price of \$2.51.
+- 1,336,917 Ordinary Shares issuable upon the exercise of options to directors, employees and consultants under our 2006 Employee Share Option Plan, or ESOP, outstanding as of December 1, 2021, at a weighted average exercise price of \$1.61, of which 825,144 were vested as of December 1, 2021; and - 2,139 Ordinary Shares issuable upon the exercise of warrants to directors, employees, and consultants outstanding as of December 1, 2021 at a weighted average exercise price of \$2.51.

-Unless otherwise indicated, all information in this prospectus assumes no exercise of the underwriters' over-allotment option and gives effect to an eight-for-one reverse stock split effected on August 8, 2021.
+Unless otherwise indicated, all information in this prospectus assumes no exercise of the underwriters' over-allotment option, no exercise of the pre-funded warrants and gives effect to an eight-for-one reverse stock split effected on August 8, 2021.